 Why Do Cats Go Crazy for Catnip and Valerian?

 Catnip contains a compound called nepetalactone that attracts cats, most likely by mimicking feline sex pheremones.
 This theory is supported by the lack of response to catnip among very young kittens and the higher response rate in males (though 20%-30% of cats are non-responders overall).

 Because catnip is a member of the mint family, some cats are also attracted to mint plants.
 Catnip and fresh mint leaves are not harmful to cats, though certain essential oils, including peppermint oil, are toxic to them.

-Valerian, another cat-attractant and intoxicant, has a stimulating effect due to a substance called actinidine, which induces similar reactions to nepetalactone.
+Valerian, another cat-attractant and intoxicant, has a stimulating effect due to a substance called actinidine, which causes reactions similar to those triggered by nepetalactone.
 Cats get excited and sometimes even a little aggressive under its influence.
 Fresh-growing valerian isn’t harmful to cats, though some highly-concentrated medications containing it may not be safe.

 Why Does My Cat Love Chlorine?

 Some cats react to chlorine much in the same way they do to catnip.
 These cats chew on an owner’s hair or towel after he’s been to the pool, or try to lick surfaces that have been recently cleaned with bleach or other cleaning products that contain it.
 The most likely reason for this attraction is that the smell of chlorine is perceived as similar to certain constituents in cat urine.